Israeli military says it has withdrawn its forces from Khan Younis after months of fighting | KRDO

 A CNN team along the border where troops enter and leave Gaza has not yet seen large numbers of troops withdraw, but it has seen a large number of tanks pull out of Khan Younis overnight.
 They are now stationed on the border of Gaza and Israel.

-An Israeli brigade typically has roughly a few thousand troops, but it remains unclear precisely how many Israeli troops have withdrawn from Gaza.
+The IDF does not comment on the number of its troops in Gaza, but an Israeli brigade typically has roughly a few thousand troops.
+It remains unclear precisely how many Israeli troops have withdrawn from Gaza.

 As of January, the 98th division was the military’s biggest-ever division, as it was specifically bolstered to fight Hamas in Khan Younis.